-The first word used in the beginning of this Torah portion is – וַיֵּצֵא – ‘va’yetze’ – meaning, ‘and he went’ and the root word used here is יָצָא yatsa – Strong’s H3318 meaning, ‘to go or come out, brought, came, go forth, depart, go forward, proceed’.
+The first word used, in the beginning of this Torah portion, is וַיֵּצֵא va’yetze, which has the meaning, ‘and he went’ and the root word that is used here, is יָצָא yatsa – Strong’s H3318 which means, ‘to go or come out, brought, came, go forth, depart, go forward, proceed’.

 He went out from Be’ĕrsheḇa and went toward Ḥaran.

 Ya’aqoḇ went out from: שֶׁבַע Be’ĕrsheḇa – Strong’s H884 which means, ‘well of oath, or well of 7’, from two words:

 1) The Hebrew the primitive root word for ‘Seven’, which is שֶׁבַע sheḇa – Strong’s H7651 and from this word we get the denominative root verb שָׁבַע shaḇa – Strong’s H7650 which means, ‘to swear, exchange oaths, take an oath, vow’, and